artefactual/atom-docs/user-manual/import-export/export-descriptions-terms.rst

 Export descriptions and terms
 =============================

-AtoM provides an export functionality that can be used to export archival descriptions, authority records, archival institutions and terms.
-Exported descriptions and taxonomies will be displayed in your web browser window.
+AtoM provides an export functionality that can be used to export :term:`archival descriptions <archival description>`, :term:`authority records <authority record>`, :term:`archival institutions <archival institution>` and :term:`terms <term>`.
+Exported descriptions and :term:`taxonomies <taxonomy>` will be displayed in your web browser window.
 To save the XML export file, use your browser's "Save page as" functionality.

 ..
 TIP::